madoar/angular-archwizard/README.md

 public wizard: WizardComponent;
 ```

-In case you've created your own wizard step component with the `wizardStep` directive,
+In case you've created your own wizard step component with the `awWizardStep` directive,
 you can inject the state of your wizard in your own component:
 ```typescript
 constructor(private wizardState: WizardState)
 ```

-Through the `WizardState` you can access the navigation mode of your wizard,
+Through the `WizardState` object you can access the navigation mode of your wizard,
 which allows you to navigate the wizard programmatically.
 Both instances, the wizard state and the navigation mode, can also be obtained from the injected `WizardComponent`.